A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Numerical experiments

-We use the number of rows in a block $k=100$, the regularization parameter $\tilde{\lambda}= 0.001 \times$(number of rows in a block), $T_b=300$ as in \cite{ReRBK,0}, where we average the last $T_b$ number of updates of $x$'s for the final solution of TA-ReBlocK-U. If TA-ReBlock-U converges within 300 iterations, we consider only the recent approximation (i.e. $T_b=1$).
-The stopping criterion is Relative Residual Norm (RRN)$< 1e-06$, unless stated otherwise.
-For the proposed ROR-BK method we use $\tilde{\lambda}=1e-06 \times$(number of rows in a block).
+Table 1 presented in \cite{0} (and reproduced here) highlights that SOBK is a significant improvement over the prior randomized Kaczmarz methods.
+In our further results comparing the proposed method to SOBK and TA-ReBlock-U, we fixed the number of blocks in the linear systems as 100 giving the number of rows in a block $k=\lfloor \frac{m}{100}\rfloor$.
+For TA-ReBlock-U, the regularization parameter $\mu= 1e-3 \times$(number of rows in a block), $T_b=300$ as suggested in \cite{ReRBK,0}, where we average the last $T_b$ number of updates of $x$'s for the final solution of TA-ReBlocK-U. If TA-ReBlock-U converges within 300 iterations, we consider only the recent approximation (i.e. $T_b=1$).
+For the proposed ROR-BK method we use $\mu=1e-06 \times$(number of rows in a block).